ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/instance-data-functions/instancedelete.html.markdown

             }
            });
     }

+The next example specifies the Container Widget as the first parameter, so AC will delete from the external database the content that currently is loaded into that Container.
+Please read the [Using External Databases](/developers/documentation/product-guide/advanced-features/data-storage-management/crud-in-detail/using-external-databases/) chapter for details on working with external databases.

     function handler_btnContDelete_onClick(mouseev){
           app.instanceDelete('dcContacts', undefined, undefined);
        }

-The next example specifies the Container Widget as the first parameter, so AC will delete the foreign Instance that currently is loaded into that Container.
-Please read the [Using AC App Storage](/developers/documentation/product-guide/advanced-features/data-storage-management/crud-in-detail/using-ac-app-storage/) chapter for details on working with local and foreign Instances.

-The next example specifies the Container Widget as the first parameter, so AC will delete from the external database the content that currently is loaded into that Container.
-Please read the [Using External Databases](/developers/documentation/product-guide/advanced-features/data-storage-management/crud-in-detail/using-external-databases/) chapter for details on working with external databases.

 ## See Also